 After surviving two head coaching changes as special teams coordinator with the Arizona Cardinals, Jeff Rodgers leaves the desert to join the Bills in the same role.
 His unit in Arizona was the first to return a kickoff for a touchdown with the new dynamic kickoff rules.
 Coincidentally enough, that kickoff return came against Buffalo in Week 1 of the 2024 season.

-Offensive Line Coach: Pat Meyer - Reported
+Offensive Line: Pat Meyer - Reported

 Pat Meyer joins the Bills after spending the last four seasons as the offensive line coach in Pittsburgh.
 He replaces the retired Aaron Kromer.